How to Improve Kidney Function

 About one-third of American adults are at risk of developing kidney disease.

 There’s good news, though.
 The actions you take today can impact your kidney health now and in the future.
 Not sure where to begin?
-Start here:
+Dr. Nassar recommends taking these seven steps to improve your kidney function:

 Many Americans have at least one risk factor for kidney disease.
-Having a family history of the condition, being overweight or obese and having another chronic condition such as diabetes, high blood pressure or heart disease all increase your risk.
+Chronic conditions such as diabetes, high blood pressure or heart disease, family history, being overweight or obese all increase your risk for kidney disease.

 Knowing your risk factors can help you work with your medical provider to determine how you can improve and protect your health.